istio/istio/mixer/deploy/kube/README.md

 The Prometheus configuration at `conf/prometheus.yaml` looks for a Kubernetes service named `mixer` with a port named `prometheus` to scrape.
 The Kubernetes service defined in `mixer.yaml` satisfies these requirements.

-#### Configuring the mixer to produce Prometheus metrics
+#### Configuring Mixer to produce Prometheus metrics
-The mixer configuration in the `//testdata` directory is set up to run the prometheus adapter already.
+Mixer configuration in the `//testdata` directory is set up to run the prometheus adapter already.
 To insert it into your own mixer deployment the adapter needs to be registered in the global config:

 ```yaml